Oklahoma State University Scholarships (2025–26)

 Full-Tuition / Full-Ride

-Five-year full tuition waiver + cash stipends for top scholars
+Five-year tuition waiver + multi-year cash stipends (values vary by residency)

 Regional Tuition Options